 For a family shoot, I recommend starting at 9am and only booking a one-hour session for this palace.
 We can quickly move through the prettiest parts of the palace before the tour groups come in.
 Both sunny and cloudy days work really well at Gyeongbokgung.
 On a cloudy day, we can use all areas of the palace to great effect.
 If it’s sunny, we can make use of the richness in colour that comes from the morning light.

 Afternoons in Gyeongbokgung are usually too busy for a family session.
-So, I recommend using another palace for afternoon sessions.
+So, I recommend looking below if you’d prefer an afternoon session.

 Changdeokgung – The Secret Garden Palace (Closed on Mondays)